Signed in as:

 filler@godaddy.com

-Henry is a captive-bred European Barn Owl who was chamber-raised by his parents until the age of 5 weeks old.
+Henry is a captive-bred European Barn Owl.
 ARC had been seeking a rehabilitated Barn Owl capable of flight for over a year.
 With no suitable candidates available, ARC decided to adopt Henry.
 By the age of 10 weeks, Henry was ready to travel to his new home here at the Avian Reconditioning Center.

 Mrs. P was found on the ground in 2006 and became imprinted on people after spending time in another facility.
 She was permanently placed with a wildlife education facility on the west coast of Florida where she remained for the next 3 years.
 In June of 2010, that facility was closing and so this beautiful owl, now 3-years old, found her new home at ARC.